OGStudio/site-opengamestudio/en/news/2025-03_cld_ctx-gen.md

 Kotlin is currently the anchor programming language of CLD.
 Thus, to use Kotlin, one would have to install related Java tools (Gradle, Android Studio or JVM itself).
 Such a requirement makes it impossible to have a web browser only development tool.
-And being able to code in a web browser is something that I treat obligatory.
+And being able to code in a web browser is something that I consider obligatory.

 That's why in March I'm plan to create the draft of a tool that runs in a web browser.